Links for Palaeobotanists

 Chris Romero (updated by Erin Barley with contributions from Joan Sharp, Plant Diversity II: The Evolution of Seed Plants.
 A set of powerpoint lectures can be downloaded from here.

 Gar W. Rothwell, Department of Environmental and Plant Biology, Ohio University, Athens, OH: Vascular Plant Morphology.
 This course covers the structure, development, reproductive biology and relationships of vascular plants.
 The course is structured to emphasize the evolutionary changes that led to the diversity of modern tracheophytes.
-Go to: Class Lycopsida.
-(PDF file).
+Go to: Class Sphenopsida (PDF file).

-The Royal Botanic Gardens, Kew, Surrey: Information Sheets.
-Go to: Plant structure – leaves, stems and roots (PDF file).
+See especially: Plant structure – leaves, stems and roots (PDF file).

 Scott Russell, Department of Botany and Microbiology, University of Oklahoma, College of Arts and Sciences, Norman: Morphology of Vascular Plants.
 Lecture notes, chiefly PDF files, including palaeobotany topics.